PavanRangani/docs/docs/prd/tax/entity-status.md

 - Allows to download pdf of Entity status for the selected year.
 See this //TODO
   - Download file name: {Legal Entity name}-{Selected Year}-entity status-report.pdf
-- Message for Grantor trust: `Trust is a Grantor Trust filing under the Grantor's social security number so the Trust does not file a separate return`.

 ## Download PDF